MisterProtocol/RAND-editor/README.md

 "keystroke file", has a name beginning with ".ek1".
 It contains all of the keystrokes from the current editing session.
 If the session exits normally, this file is deleted on exit.
-If the editor (or the system) crashes, or if the editing session is aborted via "bye abort", this file is preserved, and may be used to restore the work done in the aborted session.
+If the editor (or the system) crashes, or if the editing session is aborted via "exit abort", this file is preserved, and may be used to restore the work done in the aborted session.
 If a ".ek1" file is found when the editor is started, with or without arguments, the editor will present the user with several